 \section{Introduction}

 Deployed software often has the form of binary executable.
-Understanding these prevalent binaries is essential for various security and safety aspects of software, including conducting security assessments on contemporary devices such as home automation systems~\cite{ioannis2023firmsolo,gustafson2023shimware} and autopilot technology~\cite{tesla2023zq}, maintaining and hardening legacy software~\cite{controlflow2015carlini,martin2010dynamically,carbone2009mapping}, detecting vulnerabilities in commercial-off-the-shelf software~\cite{xu2017spain,li2017semhunt}, and analyzing malware that threatens our daily lives~\cite{xu2014autoprobe, spensky2016phi,simone23malware}.
-A significant challenge, however, is presented by the fact that most these binaries are shipped without source code, making them extremely difficult to comprehend.
+Understanding these prevalent binaries is essential for various security and safety aspects of software, including conducting security assessments of contemporary devices such as home automation systems~\cite{ioannis2023firmsolo,gustafson2023shimware} and autopilot technology~\cite{tesla2023zq}, maintaining and hardening legacy software~\cite{controlflow2015carlini,martin2010dynamically,carbone2009mapping}, detecting vulnerabilities in commercial-off-the-shelf software~\cite{xu2017spain,li2017semhunt,xu2023pem,su2024codeart,xu2023improving}, and analyzing malware that threatens our daily lives~\cite{xu2014autoprobe, spensky2016phi,simone23malware}.
+A significant challenge, however, is presented by the fact that most of these binaries are shipped without source code, making them extremely difficult to comprehend.
 To bridge this gap, reverse engineering techniques have emerged to recover source-code-level details.
-Over the past decade, techniques like disassembly~\cite{bauman2018superset,peixda,miller2019probabilistic,altinay2020binrec,ye2023d}, function boundary identification~\cite{alves2019function}, type inference~\cite{lin2010rewards,shoshitaishvili2016state,lee2011tie,slowinska2011howard,zhang23osprey,pei2021stateformer}, recovery of high-level abstractions~\cite{schwartz2018using}, code structure~\cite{basque2024ahoy}, and data structures~\cite{schwartz2018using} have advanced significantly.
+Over the past decade, techniques like disassembly~\cite{bauman2018superset,peixda,miller2019probabilistic,altinay2020binrec,ye2023d}, function boundary identification~\cite{alves2019function}, type inference~\cite{lin2010rewards,shoshitaishvili2016state,lee2011tie,slowinska2011howard,zhang23osprey,pei2021stateformer}, recovery of high-level abstractions~\cite{schwartz2018using,jin2023binary,xu2023lmpa}, code structure~\cite{basque2024ahoy}, and data structures~\cite{schwartz2018using} have advanced significantly.

-Despite these successes, a crucial step of reverse-engineering pipelines, namely recovering symbol names, remains inadequately addressed.
-For example, the state-of-the-art name recovery technique, DIRTY~\cite{dirty}, achieves only 31.2\% accuracy.
-Symbol names, e.g., \texttt{aes\_shared\_key} in an AES encryption function, offer intuitive insights into variables' roles in the software, without requiring complex program reasoning.
-Recovering these names entails an in-depth understanding of both \textit{machine semantics}, concerning data-flow and control-flow, and \textit{descriptive semantics}, reflecting how the code is understood by human developers.
-This duality poses a significant challenge for conventional analysis methods~\cite{brumley2013native,yakdan2015no} that primarily focus on machine semantics, resulting in the failure of recovering meaningful symbol names.
+Despite these successes, a crucial step of reverse-engineering pipelines, namely recovering variable names, remains inadequately addressed.
+Recovering names from fully stripped binary programs entails an in-depth understanding of both \textit{machine semantics}, concerning data-flow and control-flow, and \textit{descriptive semantics}, reflecting how the code is understood by human developers.
+This duality poses a significant challenge for conventional analysis methods~\cite{brumley2013native,yakdan2015no} that primarily focus on machine semantics, resulting in the failure of recovering meaningful variable names.